Architecture

 CLI progress reporting pipeline

-Static tree from AST (progress.ts); runtime events (events.ts, stderr-handler.ts); emitter (emitter.ts); display (display.ts, progress.ts).
+The progress UI combines a static step tree derived from the workflow AST (src/cli/run/progress.ts) with live updates from the runtime event stream.
+Event wiring: src/cli/run/events.ts and src/cli/run/stderr-handler.ts parse __JAIPH_EVENT__ lines; src/cli/run/emitter.ts bridges into the renderer.
+Line-oriented formatting (formatStartLine, formatHeartbeatLine, formatCompletedLine) lives primarily in src/cli/run/display.ts, which shares some display helpers with progress.ts.
 Async branch numbering (subscript ₁₂₃… prefixes) is driven by async_indices on step and log events — the runtime propagates a chain of 1-based branch indices through AsyncLocalStorage, and the stderr handler renders them at the appropriate indent level. const steps whose value is a match_expr are walked for nested run/ensure arms; matched targets appear as child items in the step tree (e.g. ▸ script safe_name under the const row).
+This pipeline does not apply to jaiph run --raw.

 Distribution: Node vs Bun standalone